-- Strategically aligned with the PRUTS, and the Greater Sydney Commission East District Plan; - Replaces four existing traditional industrial jobs (which are reducing in demand) with up to eight jobs in small office home office (SOHO) units that cater for emerging industries (which are increasing in demand); - Provides a solid framework to deliver Design Excellence; - A component of affordable housing which is in excess of minimum targets set by the Greater Sydney Commission and Department of Planning and Environment;
+The Proposal:

-- Upgrades and beautification to the Public Domain around the site including landscaping, lighting (for safety), extension of a pedestrian and cycle thoroughfare and a public art mural; and - Contributions to precinct and regional infrastructure upgrades.
+- focusses on Boarding House use targeted at Students and Employment floor space targeted at Education use.
+Both significantly undersupplied near to Sydney's CBD University's. - is strategically aligned with Greater Sydney Region Plan and Greater Sydney Commission East District Plan to create the Camperdown-Ultimo Health and Education super precinct; - is strategically aligned with the PRCUTS vision for Camperdown Precinct; - replaces four existing traditional industrial jobs (which use is reducing in demand) with up to sixty five jobs in employment floor space that caters for health, education and emerging industries (which use is increasing in demand); - provides a solid framework to deliver Design Excellence and a 5 Star Green Star building; - provides a component of affordable housing which is in excess of minimum targets set by the Greater Sydney Commission and Department of Planning and Environment, 5% if Residential Flats option or 100% affordable housing if Boarding House option pursued; - upgrades and beautification to the Public Domain around the site including landscaping, lighting (for safety), extension of a pedestrian and cycle thoroughfare and a public art mural; and makes sufficient contributions to precinct and regional infrastructure upgrades.